 Does Dr. Shah treat forehead lipomas?

 Yes, he utilizes a similar approach for forehead lipomas.
 With this approach he will go from underneath the galea and muscle and remove the lipoma directly.
-This avoids a scar.
+This avoids a noticeable scar.

 Can I have general anesthesia or a deeper type of anesthesia?

 The office has several options available.
-Most patients prefer local anesthesia however, other options are available if desired for patients.
+Most patients prefer local anesthesia however, other options are available, if desired, for patients.